PYangLab/DeepMerge/README.md

 ## Preparing intput for DeepMerge
-DeepMerge’s main function takes raw count expression data (e.g., RNA, ADT, ATAC) in `.h5` format; also, it takes cell type labels and batch informations in `.csv` format.
+DeepMerge’s main function takes raw count expression data (e.g., RNA, ADT, ATAC) in `.h5` format, as well as cell type labels and batch information in .csv format.

-An example for creating .h5 file from expression matrix in the R environment is as below:
+Here is an example of how to create a `.h5` file from an count expression matrix `data` using the R environment:
 ```
 write_h5 <- function(exprs_list, h5file_list) {
   for (i in seq_along(exprs_list)) {